sebastianczech/learn-oci/README.md

       * top k - tells model to pick the next token from the top k tokens in its list, sorted by probability
       * top p - picks from the top tokens based on the sum of their probabilities
     * presence / frequency penalty - useful when you want to get rid of repetition in your outputs
+      * penalty function -> it penalizes a token each time it appears after the first occurence
     * stop sequence - string that tells the model to stop generating more content
     * show likelihoods - every time a new token is generated, a number between -15 and 0 is assigned to all tokens
 * summarization models